whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-3A.md

 ### Condition

-{{ "On an operational ECDIS that meet the standards of IMO resolution MSC.232(82) 5 Dec 2006 revised performance standards for Electronic Chart Display and Information Systems (ECDIS) or an ECDIS simulator that meets applicable national and international performance standards for ECDIS." | markdownify }}
+On an operational ECDIS that meet the standards of IMO resolution MSC.232(82) 5 Dec 2006 revised performance standards for Electronic Chart Display and Information Systems (ECDIS) or an ECDIS simulator that meets applicable national and international performance standards for ECDIS.

 ### Performance requirement